rakeshkanna-rk/TextPlay/README.md

 ---

-- **Morse Code Encoder/Decoder 📣:** This tool will encode and decode a message using the morse code.
+### **📣 Morse Code Encoder/Decoder:** This tool will encode and decode a message using the morse code.
 It will automatically detect if the input is morse code or text.

 ```python
 from textPlay import morse